vidluther/markdown-resume/resume.md

 ## Education

-### Masters in BS, Example University
+### MSc in Data Science, University of Glasgow
 - 4.0 GPA

+### BSc in Computer Science, South China University of Technology
-- Deans List
+- 3.2/4.0 GPA
-- Member of xyz club, etc.
-- I didn't really go to college so I don't know what you would put here.